Google Cloud Results

 “Our aim with this project is to digitize sales processes and improve our internal communication,” adds László.
 “The unit manager has the opportunity to have continuous online contact with his agents as well as Generali’s employees.”

 Prioritizing team communication

 “A sales unit, comprising 10 to 12 people and a unit manager, is a community.
-G Suite gives them the tools they need to communicate effectively with each other, and with their clients, through Gmail, Hangouts, Calendar, Contacts, and Groups.
+G Suite gives them the tools they need to communicate effectively with each other, and with their clients, through Gmail, Meet, Calendar, Contacts, and Groups.
 It supports them in everything they do.” - László Kriston, Sales Digital Transformation Team Leader, Generali Hungary

 Insurance companies sell their products through sales channels such as brokers and tied agents, who are the point of contact with their clients.
 Generali Hungary had issues with its previous mail system, namely performance, administration, and calendar sharing.
 The Sales Digital Transformation Team looked for a way to improve performance and make communication more efficient for both agents and managers.

 To do so, G Suite was implemented.
 Generali’s previous email system had compatibility problems with Chrome, the preferred browser by most of its users.
 It was difficult to create new users and keep track of accounts.
 The company now uses Gmail, and the service is more reliable and the system is much easier to administer.